simpleavr/s14clock/index.md

 ### Technical Details

 - Employs Arduino ESP32 AutoConnect library for entering WIFI credentials.
-- Full use of ESP32 S2 Mini IO pins to perform LED multiplexing.
+- Full use of ESP32 S2 Mini IO pins to perform LED multiplexing and charlieplexing.
 - Access of IO registers directly and timer interrupts for efficient multiplexing.

 ### Initial Setup